Congratulations on starting with your new direct sales company! Are you ready to hit the ground running and really see your business takeoff?

 There is okay to move onto another company, there is an okay to move onto another opportunity, there is an okay to change your plan, your strategy, there is even an okay to change your goals.

-The problem is that a lot of times these questions start to come up because people are struggling.
+The problem is that a lot of times these questions come up because people are struggling.
 They come up because they are feeling burnt out, their sales are low, they can’t seem to sponsor anyone, and they don’t know how to turn things around and get out of this rut.
-So they start to wonder whether or not it’s all worth it, whether or not they’ve made a mistake, and whether or not this is truly the right company with the right products for them.
+So they wonder whether it’s all worth it, whether they’ve made a mistake, and whether this is truly the right company with the right products for them.

 I can tell you right now, without you even showing me a single product from your line, that this is the right company for you because you were passionate enough to join.
 This wasn’t a decision that you made lightly.
 You made this decision out of a passion and love for the product.
 And more than likely you already know other people using this product.

-But when those sales start to dwindle, when you reach the end of your warm market and you’re not sure who to talk to or how to draw more people in, this is when it can get very easy to start to doubt that decision and start to doubt your own success.
-You have to make a commitment that when those doubts start to come up that you will power through them—That you will only make such changes to your opportunity, to your business, and to your goals when the time to make such changes comes.
+But when those sales dwindle, when you reach the end of your warm market and you’re not sure who to talk to or how to draw more people in, this is when it can get very easy to doubt that decision and doubt your own success.
+Make a commitment that when those doubts come up that you will power through them—That you will only make such changes to your opportunity, to your business, and to your goals when the time to make such changes comes.
 Which you’re going to know, because you’re going to draw that out right now before you get much further.

 Use and Love your Products